Greensboro Weapons Charges Lawyers

 Many of the clients of Schlosser & Pritchett represent on weapons charges are ordinary citizens who are carrying a gun improperly in their car.
 Most don’t even know it is illegal or how serious the charges are.

-Weapons charges run the gamut from a misdemeanor to a felony, from a state to a federal crime, based on an individual’s criminal history, the time and place where the offense occurred, the amount of weapons involved, and the degree of injury.
+Weapons charges run the gamut from a misdemeanor to a felony, from a state to a federal crime, based on an individual’s criminal history, the time and place where the offense occurred, the number of weapons involved, and the degree of injury.

 Involving a criminal defense attorney is one of the most important actions you can take in the face of allegations or charges of a North Carolina firearms offense.